Why might a mentor be helpful for me?

 “I received a call from a newly licensed foster family, Foster mom said they had just taken their first placement, the children came with the clothes on their backs, she was overwhelmed and really didn’t know where to begin.”

 “Talking about grieving the loss of their foster child returning home / moving to a new placement and the fact that everyone in the family will grieve differently.
 The fact that people grieving differently does not mean that one person cared more than another.”

 If you are interested in connecting with a mentor please click here.

-What is the Mentor Service?
+What is a Mentor Program?

-What is the role of the Mentor?
+What is the role of the mentor?

-The Resource Parent Mentor is there to support, encourage, and inform new and current resource families of how to partner effectively with DHHS, inform the family of resources and community linkages that will strengthen and preserve the family, promote the importance of continuing education, and provide the direct link to AFFM.
+The Resource Parent Mentor is there to support, encourage, and inform new and current resource families how to partner effectively with DHHS, inform the family of resources and community linkages that will strengthen and preserve the family, promote the importance of continuing education, and provide the direct link to AFFM.

 A Resource Family Mentor is a caring, responsible volunteer who serves as a trusted friend and guide to foster, adoptive and kinship families.
 They provide support, encouragement, and information to new and current AFFM families as they work effectively with the Office of Child and Family Services (OCFS).
 Mentors also assist families in connecting with community organizations committed to strengthening and preserving families and promoting the importance of continuing education.
 If you are interested in becoming a mentor, please click here.

 Thank you for your interest in becoming a Resource Family Mentor!
 Please fill out this form and an AFFM team member will contact you to discuss further.

 View or Download the Mentor Brochure for More Information[/fancy_header]